antonioastorino/WebGL/template/README.md

 # Template WebGL project for Mac
-To setup the project:
+## Description
+Following [this fantastic tutorial](https://www.youtube.com/watch?v=kB0ZVUrI4Aw&list=PLjcVFFANLS5zH_PeKC6I8p0Pt1hzph_rt), I am creating a template for WebGL projects with a basic shader and a simple 3D object.
+An installer file for MacOS is also provided to setup the environment with one click.

+## Instructions
+### Setup the project
 - Clone repository
 - run ```install-mac```

-To run the WebGL application
+### Run the WebGL application
 - run ```run-all```

-To uninstall:
+### Uninstall:
 - run ```uninstall-mac```